uw-cmg/StructOpt/docs/parameters.rst

 .. autofunction:: structopt.common.population.predators.tournament

-.. autofunction:: structopt.common.population.predators.diversify_module

 Mutations
 =========

-Mutations are operations applied to individuals that change its structure and composition.
-It is a local search operation, though the mutation itself can be written to perform small or larger changes.
+Mutations are operations applied to an individual that changes its structure and composition.
+It is a local search operation, although the mutation itself can be written to perform small or larger changes.

 Mutations are given as a dictionary entry defined by the ``mutations`` key in the input file.
-The structure of the mutations dictionary with *N* desired mutations is given below
+The structure of the mutations dictionary with *N* desired mutations is given below.

 Example::